jazzmuesli/muesli/README.md

 * Add a GD-based turing test to force a user to confirm he is a human, otherwise he can guess a password.
 * Extract all messages into separate messages file, using gettext for example.
 * One can even translate these messages into other languages and then show messages in user's favourite language.
+* Add activation e-mail, every john@doe can register and log in later.
+However the same is with my account on github, I didn't have to activate it.